Our Legislative Agenda

 • Enhance early childhood educational resources by offering additional tools and accessible online curricula, ensuring all children have the foundational skills needed to succeed in school and the future workforce.

-• Support investment in school facilities and dual enrollment programs to strengthen workforce readiness by ensuring students have access to quality Career and Technical Education and dual enrollment opportunities.
+• Support state and local planning and investment in school facilities and dual enrollment programs to strengthen workforce readiness by ensuring students have access to quality Career and Technical Education and dual enrollment opportunities.
 These initiatives equip students with advanced skills and knowledge, preparing them effectively for the demands of the local workforce.

-• Encourage federal reforms to increase the availability of work visas, particularly in sectors experiencing labor shortages, to boost economic growth while also strengthening the integrity of our immigration system.
-This includes rigorous vetting and guarding against the displacement of American workers.
+• Encourage federal reforms to increase the availability of work visas, particularly H1B visas for highly trained individuals, focusing on sectors with labor shortages to boost economic growth.
+Strengthen the integrity of our immigration system, ensuring rigorous vetting and guarding against the displacement of American workers while avoiding the economic disruption of broad enforcement actions.

 Infrastructure

-• Modernize transportation funding with a sustainable and sufficient revenue stream that ensures all road users pay their fair share of the costs.
+• Modernize transportation funding with a sustainable, sufficient revenue stream that ensures all road users pay their fair share of costs.

-• Encourage fast-track permitting for the future construction of water and wastewater treatment facilities and support additional allocations for small business openings and expansions.
+• Encourage fast-track permitting for future construction of water and wastewater treatment facilities, and support additional allocations for small-business openings and expansions.

 Education